ktobah/com.marifa/README.md

 * **input**: represents the catalog itself, for example: [pub.xls](data/pub.xls).
 * **namespace**: represents the namespace used by the publisher, for example: http://www.marefah.com/
 * **output_path**: represents the output path without a file name, for instance: ../Desktop/
 * **format** [Otional]: represents the serialization format.
-Possible formats are (without quotes): "RDF/XML-ABBREV" "RDF/XML" "TURTLE" "N-TRIPLES" "N3" "JSON-LD" "RDF/JSON".
-If no formar is specified, then "RDF/XML" is used.
+Possible formats are (without quotes): <br>
+  "RDF/XML-ABBREV" "RDF/XML" "TURTLE" "N-TRIPLES" "N3" "JSON-LD" "RDF/JSON". <br>
+  If no format is specified, then "RDF/XML" is used.

 # Issues & Suggestions